Vanguard Records: History

 After entering the rock and roll market by signing Country Joe and the Fish, Vanguard started a 6500 series for releases by rock acts but had little success.
 By the early 1970s, with acts such as Joan Baez and Ian & Sylvia leaving for other labels, and disappointing sales for the "Everyman" budget classical series, Vanguard's stature in the music industry was diminished.
 The label stayed minimally active with specialty releases such as those by Indian classical musician and sarod virtuoso Vasant Rai.
 An unexpected novelty hit on Vanguard, "Shaving Cream" by Benny Bell, led the company to release albums of humorous music inspired by Dr. Demento.
 In the late 1970s Tom Paxton issued two albums, New Songs from the Briar-patch and Heroes, on the label.
 A few disco albums by acts such as Players Association, Alphone Mouzon's "Poussez", and Marcus Barone's "The Ring/Savage Lover" were released on Vanguard with both domestic and worldwide chart impact.

 After this period of near-dormancy, Vanguard was sold to the Welk Music Group in 1985.
 The Welk Group sold the classical music catalog back to Seymour Solomon.
 Welk Music Group revitalized the label, reissuing much of its extensive folk and popular music back catalogue (a good deal of which had been out of print for several years) on CD, as well as signing a number of new artists (such as Matt Nathanson, Mindy Smith, Greg Laswell, and Trevor Hall), in addition to established musicians such as Merle Haggard, John Fogerty, Chris Isaak, Robert Cray, Shawn Mullins, and Linda Ronstadt.
 The label also formed marketing partnerships with a number of artist-run label imprints, to include Levon Helm (Dirt Farmer Music), Indigo Girls (IG Recording), and Chely Wright (Painted Red Music), among others.
 This era for Vanguard also garnered the label three consecutive Grammy Awards for Levon Helm, multiple Grammy Awards for Robert Cray, and an RIAA certified platinum single for Matt Nathanson's "Come on Get Higher."
 In 2008, Welk Music Group began a distribution deal with EMI to handle its labels, including Vanguard.

 After Seymour Solomon's death, Vanguard Classics was sold to Artemis Records, which reactivated the company with new releases by Leon Fleisher and Gil Shaham.
 When Artemis folded in 2004, the Vanguard Classics catalogue was sold to Sheridan Square Entertainment, which is licensing the Vanguard Classics material.
 Sheridan Square eventually became IndieBlu, which was acquired by Entertainment One in 2010.
-Vanguard Music Group was acquired by Concord Bicycle Music in April 2015., Concord's Craft Recordings unit manages the Vanguard catalog.
+Vanguard Music Group was acquired by Concord Bicycle Music in April 2015., BMG/Concord's Craft Recordings unit manages the Vanguard catalog.

 Vanguard used the Brooklyn Masonic Temple in New York City as one of its recording studios for many of its sessions.

+Retrospective compilations

+In 2012, Ace Records released a 4 x CD box set with accompanying book on their 'Ace Vanguard Masters' imprint label titled 'Make It Your Sound, Make It Your Scene: Vanguard Records & The 1960s Musical Revolution (VANBOX 14).
+Written and compiled by John Crosby, and designed by Alex Smee.